 The campus, with the major buildings, is now listed on the National Register of Historic Places.

-There will be interviewers on campus during the reunion to obtain stories of men and women We ask interested veterans to write a (nte) one page story that you can talk about for the documentary.
+There will be interviewers on campus Thursday to document digital stories of men and women veterans We ask interested veterans to write a (nte 1000 word) one page story that you can talk about for the documentary.
+Bring some of your childhood, chilocco and military pictures, awards, etc, that we can include in the digital story.
+Hoping we can do 16 - 20 documenteries.
 Copies will be a part of our military permanent display.

 This site is designed for visitors to easily move from page to page to view the numerous information relative to the Alumni Association and Chilocco.
 For additional information, contact information are provided .